PhilippeR26/starknet.js-workshop-typescript/README.md

 ### Others :

 You can find in this repo tons of other scripts.
-Dig in and find many useful examples of code (exotic signatures, Ledger Nano, L1L2 messaging, events handling, STRK fees, ...).
+Dig in and find many useful examples of code (exotic signatures, Ledger Nano, L1L2 messaging, events handling, STRK fees, WebSocket, ...).
 To simplify the test of these scripts, take advantage to install the extension `code runner`.
 In the code window, right click, then `run code`.

 ## Demo DAPPs :